abijithpandath/Projects/Machine Learning Approaches to Customer Churn Prediction/readme.md

 - Successfully evaluated the performance of each model using various metrics and visualized the prediction findings.
 This step involved using Python and machine learning libraries to ensure accurate and interpretable results.

 ### Tools:
-- Jupyter Notebook or Google Colab (for code development and experimentation)
+- Jupyter Notebook and  Google Colab (for code development and experimentation)
 - Version Control (e.g., Git) for managing code versions and collaboration

 ### Technologies and Frameworks: